 If you are worried about sun exposure to skin around the eyes, you may consider using the SunProtector™, a lightweight soothing sunscreen that is dermatologist-tested and formulated to be suitable for use on the entire face including the under eye area.

-If someone were to look for additional protection for the under eye area, would an under eye sunscreen benefit in any way?
+2. If someone were to look for additional protection for the under-eye area, would an under-eye sunscreen benefit in any way?

 The premise overall is that there is no need for a specific under eye sunscreen, other than a sunscreen that is formulated for the face and tested by a dermatologist in a laboratory environment.
-If one is to experience irritation with such sunscreens, it may help to look for a pure physical sunblock made up of Zinc Oxide and Titanium Dioxide, rather than chemical sunscreen components, as these tend to be less irritating although conferring less broad spectrum protection compared with one that is a combination of physical and chemical components.
+If one is to experience irritation with such sunscreens, it may help to look for a pure physical sunblock made up of Zinc Oxide and Titanium Dioxide, rather than chemical sunscreen components.
+Physical sunblock components tend to be less irritating although conferring less broad spectrum protection compared with one that is a combination of physical and chemical components.

-Can exposure to the sun make the under eye area more susceptible to dark spots or lead to other undesirable effects?
+3. Can exposure to the sun make the under-eye area more susceptible to dark spots or lead to other undesirable effects?

-Will sunglasses work as well as an under eye sunscreen would?
+4. Will sunglasses work as well as an under-eye sunscreen would?

 Sunglasses are a good way to block out UV radiation and it is a form of physical protection.
 It is advisable to wear sunglasses primarily within the context of preventing excessive harmful UV exposure to the eyes for example the cornea.
 At the same time, when one applies a good quality medical-grade sunscreen together with physical measures such as a broad-rimmed sun hat and a pair of sunglasses, the amount of UV exposure to the face as well as the under eye area can be reduced.

-How can you take extra care of the under eye area?
+5. How can you take extra care of the under-eye area?

 © 2019 TWL Specialist Skin and Laser Centre.
 All rights reserved.